JustinWuWei/dify-plugin-download/README.md

 ## Changelog
 - 0.3.0:
   - support concurrent downloads with failing-fast handling
+  - lower the default request timeout to 5 seconds

 - 0.2.0:
   - temporarily falling back from concurrent downloads to synchronous downloads